 Clause 5-14.
 Waiver of claim for damagesView Clause Go to Plan page

-If the waiver is not made until after the claim for damages has arisen, the situation will be covered both by the present clause and by Clause 5-16.
-The assured will obviously always have the right to waive the portion of the claim that accrues to him.
-If he waives the insurer’s portion, the deciding factor must be whether the insurer would have had to accept the waiver if it had been made before the claim arose, cf. Brækhus/Rein: Håndbok i kaskoforsikring (Handbook of Hull Insurance), p.
+If the waiver is not made until after the claim for damages has arisen, the situation will be covered both by the present Clause and by Cl.
+5-16.
+The assured will obviously always have the right to waive the portion of the claim that accrues to the assured.
+If the assured waives the insurer’s portion, the deciding factor must be whether the insurer would have had to accept the waiver if it had been made before the claim arose, cf. Brækhus/Rein: Håndbok i kaskoforsikring (Handbook of Hull Insurance), p.
 600.

 Clause 5-15.
 Duty of the assured to assist the insurer with information and documentsView Clause Go to Plan page

 As regards the interpretation of sub-clause 1, reference is made to what is stated in Cl.
 5-1, sub-clause 1.

 Cl.
 98, sub-clause 2, second sentence, of the 1964 Plan, contained a provision to the effect that, in the event of litigation between the assured and a third party, the insurer would be entitled to be represented separately.
 This provision has been deleted.
 This is a question that should be solved in accordance with the law of procedure in the country where the case is being tried by the courts, cf. in this respect the Commentary on Cl.
 5-9.